jmd-dk/concept/_sources/tutorial/gravity.rst.txt

-Finally, let it be known that CO\ *N*\ CEPT also supports the bare particle-particle (PP) method, which simply performs the naïve pairwise force computation between all particles, effecively computing "short"-range forces as in the P³M method, but now across the entire simulation box.
+Finally, let it be known that CO\ *N*\ CEPT also supports the bare particle-particle (PP) method, which simply performs the naïve pairwise force computation between all particles, effectively computing "short"-range forces as in the P³M method, but now across the entire simulation box.

 As expected, the PP method may be specified using